-Each student is required to take an upper division Writing Intensive 4 credit course in their junior or senior year.
+Each student is required to take an upper-division Writing Intensive four-credit course in their junior or senior year.
 This requirement must be taken at St. Scholastica and cannot be from the student's department of study.
 For example, a student majoring in English selecting a course with the ENG acronym from the list of approved Writing Intensive courses will not have met the requirement.

 Advanced writing courses at other colleges won't meet this requirement.

 Degrees and curriculums that satisfy general education requirements